 While there is no single agreed-upon limit for normal body temperature, the consensus is usually between 37.5 to 38.3 degrees Celsius (99.5 to 100.9 Fahrenheit).

 Any increase in this set-point triggers increased muscular contractions and causes the person to feel cold.
 As a result, the body pumps up the heat production and other heat conservation efforts.

 So when the set-point temperature returns to normal, the person becomes hotter, feels flush and may even begin to sweat.
 Typically, fevers do not go beyond 41 and 42 degrees Celsius (105.8 to 107.6 Fahrenheit).

 Now, fevers should not be confused with hyperthermia which is actually a defect in the body’s thermoregulation or heat response that drastically raises the body temperatures.

 Heat stroke and exhaustion are forms of hyperthermia that are usually caused by external sources such as being in extremely hot environments.
 Similarly, fevers shouldn’t be mistaken for night sweats or hot flashes.
 These are actually caused by hormonal changes and result in a sudden, intense feeling of unbearable heat.

 In itself, a fever is usually a sign of an underlying illness or condition.
 As I’d mentioned earlier, most fever is highly beneficial and helps your body fight off infection.
 But just because it’s beneficial doesn’t make it any more fun.

-Typically, fever is associated with physical discomfort and general sickness behavior.
+Typically, a fever is associated with physical discomfort and general sickness behavior.
 But depending on your age, condition and underlying cause of your fever, you may be facing an extensive list of symptoms (and I do mean freaking extensive).
 Some of the most common signs and symptoms of fever include: